Red Cloud Project

 We hosted a period tracking bracelet workshop at MenstrUAL Festival, a two-day event organised and ran by UAL's Post-grad community at Central Saint Martins.
-Thank you for the opportunity!
 Read more about this event here.

-Through the Red Cloud Project, we have encountered many exciting opportunities like taking part in Irise’s Empower Period podcast in May.
+Through the Red Cloud Project, we have encountered many exciting opportunities like taking part in Irise’s Empower Period podcast in May 2020.
 We discussed Menstruation in the Media and explored how menstruation is written about within religions.
-The podcast was hosted by Acushla Young and Maria Tomlinson.
+The podcast was hosted by Acushla Young and Dr Maria Tomlinson.

-Additionally, we hosted a segment on Irise's One World Period event for Menstrual Hygiene Day (Thursday 28th May).
-The livestreamed event featured entertainment and educational sections co-created by the menstrual health community who care about restoring power to the most vulnerable menstruators.
-Using the content of the book, we shared about how menstruation is spoken about within different religions and the '5 WHY'S' exercise as a way to get to the root of an issue.
+Additionally, we hosted a segment on Irise's One World Period event for Menstrual Hygiene Day (Thursday 28th May 2020).
+Using the content of the book, we shared about how menstruation is spoken about within different religions and demonstrated how the '5 WHY'S' exercise can be an effective way to find the root of an issue.